-Beginning early in the program, students will research fieldwork sites that the program has a current MOU with for potential Level II placements via their EXXAT accounts.
-Based on that research, students will create a "Wish List" within EXXAT indicating their Level II site preferences for the AFWC to take into consideration.
+Beginning early in the program, students will research fieldwork sites that the program has a current MOU with for potential Level II placements via the fieldwork management system.
+Based on that research, students will create a "Wish List" indicating their Level II site preferences for the AFWC to take into consideration.